-The Characteristics of Toxic Love
+The Main Characteristics of Toxic Love

-Trying to change our partner
+Trying to change your partner

 Owning your partner isn’t love

-You don’t belong to anyone.
-You’re free and you should never have to find yourself in a position where someone thinks they own you.
+Owning your partner and overwhelming and controlling them isn’t love, it’s insecurity.
+Nobody belongs to anyone else.
+We’re all free and should never have to find ourselves in a position where someone thinks they own us.

 They hit you when they’re frustrated

-When your partner mistreats you, not only physically but also verbally, this is clear evidence that your relationship is toxic.
+If your partner mistreats you, not only physically but also verbally, this is clear evidence that your relationship is toxic.

-You say goodbye to your friends
+You distance yourself from your friends

 Love based on illusions